(versión español aquí)

 Jose Antonio Vargas is a Pulitzer Prize-winning journalist, Emmy-nominated filmmaker, and a leading voice for the human rights of immigrants.
 He is the Founder and CEO of Define American, the nation’s leading nonprofit media organization that fights injustice and anti-immigrant hate through the power of storytelling.

-Mr. Vargas shares details of his journey to American from the Philippines as a child and his journey through America as an immigration reform activist.
+Mr. Vargas shares details of his childhood journey to American from the Philippines, and his life now in the United States as an immigration reform activist.
 He has been called the most famous undocumented immigrant in America.

 In 2011 The New York Times published his groundbreaking essay revealing and chronicling his life in America as an undocumented immigrant.
 A year later, he appeared on the cover of TIME magazine worldwide with fellow undocumented immigrants in a follow-up cover story.